 Once you have your search report, there are three possible paths depending on the results:

 A registered trademark in India is valid for 10 years from the date of application.
 It can be renewed indefinitely in successive 10-year periods by paying the renewal fee.
 The renewal application should be filed within one year before the expiry date.
-IPMitra sends renewal reminders so you never lose your mark to a missed deadline.
+Trademark proprietors should maintain a record of their renewal dates to avoid losing their registration due to non-renewal.

 From the date of filing, your mark is considered "pending" and carries a ™ symbol.
 Once fully registered, you are entitled to use the ® symbol — which signals a legally protected trademark to customers, competitors, and investors.
-Start with a free trademark availability check to see if your brand name is registrable today.
+Persons seeking legal assistance with a trademark search or registration may contact IPMitra through the contact form on this website.